 - Dumpling wrappers: A 36-count package of round dumpling wrappers is perfect.
 They can be found at many grocery stores, often in the produce section, or in Asian markets.

-How do you make mushroom dumplings w/ spicy black garlic soy sauce? ( + tips)
+How to make mushroom dumplings w/ spicy black garlic soy sauce ( + tips)

-Begin by adding all the ingredients for the spicy black garlic soy sauce, to a food processor fit with the blade attachment and pulsing until smooth.
+Begin by adding all the ingredients for the spicy black garlic soy sauce, to a food processor fitted with the blade attachment and pulse until smooth.

 Pour into a bowl, top with green onions, and set aside.

-In a food processor fit with the blade attachment, process the Shiitake mushrooms and water chestnuts until finely chopped.
+In a food processor fitted with the blade attachment, process the Shiitake mushrooms and water chestnuts until finely chopped.
 Set aside.

-Heat one tablespoon sesame oil in a medium to large sauté pan or skillet to medium heat.
+Heat one tablespoon of sesame oil in a medium to large sauté pan or skillet to medium heat.

 Then add the mushroom/chestnut mixture and cabbage and sauté for three minutes then stir in the garlic, ginger, and white pepper and sauté another one minute.

 Next, add the soy sauce and cook for one more minute.
 Remove from heat.